DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * progressing the education of people beyond your assigned pupils
 * leading, developing and enhancing the teaching practice of others

-* TLR payments come in 3 main pay ranges (TLR 1, 2 and 3) depending on your responsibilities
+TLR payments come in 3 main pay ranges (TLR 1, 2 and 3) depending on your responsibilities.

 | Level         | Minimum | Maximum|
 | -------       | -----   | -----  |